kristingmunder/RedCapHealthFair/docs/required_programs.md

   1. Type "Terminal"
   1. Press enter

-You'll see a series of commands listed below that begin with the `$`.
+You'll see a series of commands listed below that begin with the `$` sign.
 You can simply copy and paste those commands (without the `$`) into the terminal or powershell and press enter to execute those commands.

 ## Package Managers

 In order to install all the software needed in a standardized and reproducible way, we encourage the use of community organized and verified package managers.
-In short, these package managers allow you to download and install programs using commands rather than downloading an install from the internet.
+In short, these package managers allow you to download and install programs using commands rather than downloading and installing programs from the internet.
 Follow the links below to install your package manager

 ### Windows: [Chocolatey](https://chocolatey.org)